 What to Pack to hike the Lost City Trek

 - One evening outfit (long sleeve t-shirt and long pants like leggings or long underwear).
 You want to cover arms and legs.
 It’s chilly at night and the mosquitoes are ridiculous.

 - Two sports bras for hiking, one for the evenings.
 Obviously, the men can skip this one!

 - One swimsuit

-- Sandals for the evening (we packed waterproof Keens sandals rather than flip flops for both the camps at night and the multiple river crossings)
+- Sandals for the evening (we packed waterproof Keens sandals which were perfect for both the camps at night and the multiple river crossings)

-- Small container of soap/bodywash (you likely won’t use more than once or twice)
+- A small container of soap/body wash (you likely won’t use more than once or twice)